ibinti/bugvm/readme.md

 ### Licenses

 BugVM depends on various open source projects.
 Refer to the respective source code for its license.
-Apache, GNU, MIT, BSD are noticeable licenses.
+Apache, GNU, MIT, BSD are notable licenses.